EvgenijK/htmlOOP/README.md

 # htmlOOP
-Some classes for generating HTML in OOP style
+Some PHP classes for generating HTML in OOP style